fork-commit-merge/fork-commit-merge/README.md

 -   If you are solving PHP related issues, you need to install [PHP](#installing-php).
 -   If you are solving Go related issues, you need to install [Golang](#installing-golang).
 -   If you are solving SQL related issues, you need to install [sqlite3](#installing-sqlite3).
--   If you are solving only HTML, CSS, JSON or Markdown related issues, you don't need to install anything else.
+-   If you are solving only HTML, CSS, JSON, YAML or Markdown related issues, you don't need to install anything else.

 ---